 The Government has a dedicated UK Transition webpage, covering citizens and businesses in all sectors.
 This is structured around navigating to a personalised list of actions based on answers to specific questions about individual circumstances.

 The exception to this is Northern Ireland, where the Protocol to the existing Withdrawal Agreement lays down rules which will apply with or without a wider trade deal.
-Separate negotiations are taking place on the detailed implementation of the Protocol, which are also still in progress.
+Separate negotiations are taking place on the detailed implementation of the Protocol, which are still in progress.
 However the Government has established a specific Trader Support Service which is now open for registration.

 MAIN STEPS NECESSARY TO CONTINUE TO TRADE WITH THE EU